-- Reflect on the common design mismatch of managing a school with 20th century routines while trying to lead a 21st century learning organization.
-Understand how this design mismatch inhibits desired results -- inside and - August 9, 2017 Shorewood Intermediate School, Milwaukee - Articulate specific goals for professional and personal growth.

-• Find sustainable ways to increase impact on what matters most and build a sense of team.
+- Reflect on the common design mismatch of managing a school with 20th century routines while trying to lead a 21st century learning organization. - Understand how this design mismatch inhibits desired results -- inside and outside of work. - Articulate specific goals for professional and personal growth. - Find sustainable ways to increase impact on what matters most and build a sense of team. - Leave the session armed with ways to obtain a personal and professional "leap forward" during the school year.